kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 When we use a model for inference, the computer mostly needs to keep the model's weights in memory.
 For example, a 7B model in 16-bit precision may take roughly around 14 GB just to load.

 But during full fine-tuning, the computer has to do more than just store the model.
-It also needs extra temporary memory to keep track of how the model is changing while it learns (these are called **gradients** and **optimizer states** but we'll not go into these details in this post).
+It also needs extra temporary memory to keep track of how the model is changing while it learns (these are called **gradients** and **optimizer states** but we won't go into these details in this post).
 Since full fine-tuning updates all the model's weights, this extra memory can become huge.
 That's why the memory requirement can jump from around 14 GB for inference to something much larger, like 60 GB, during training.

 LoRA reduces this extra training memory by freezing the original model.